jmwoo/reddwatch/README.md

 reddwatch
 =========

-watch new posts in a subreddit in near real-time
+watch for new posts in a subreddit in near real-time